(844) 366-8800 info@oasismed.com

 What Does a Chiropractor Do?

 Chiropractic is focused on the body’s ability to self-heal and includes other treatments like nutrition and exercise.
 Chiropractors do not prescribe pain medication.
-By improving the neuromusculoskeletal system’s ability to perform, chiropractors believe the benefits of spinal adjustment and realigning joints improves the functioning of other systems throughout the body.
+By improving the neuromusculoskeletal system’s ability to perform, chiropractors believe that spinal adjustments and realigning joints improves the functioning of other systems throughout the body.

 When you go to a chiropractor, he/she will conduct an examination looking at your spine’s position and muscle reflexes.
 They will also perform tests, such as an X-Ray to diagnose your condition, and come up with a treatment plan and monitor your progress.